josrolgil/josrolgil.github.io/_posts/2024-10-21-container-test-structure.md

 ```

 ## Options
 The selection of some options to run the container is available.
-From enviroment variable and file,
+From enviroment variables and files,
 the use of tty or which priviledge mode.
 This could be useful to simulate different execution scenarios.
 For example:
 ```